dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    /etc/kubernetes/manifests/kube-apiserver.yaml
    ```

 1. You should now be able to log in as `jane`, but won't yet be able to see or edit resources.
-Bind `jane` with the `cluster-admin` role to give full access.
+Bind `jane` with the `cluster-admin` role to give full access to all resources.
    ```
    kubectl create clusterrolebinding permissive-binding \
    --clusterrole=cluster-admin \